 - 4. We conclude that the investment entity exception delivers consistent outcomes.
-However, we recommend that investment entities are required to consolidate those subsidiaries which are themselves investment entities.
-In that way any underlying subsidiaries (other than further investment entities) would be measured at fair value, but debt and any other assets held by such intermediate investment entities would be visible in the consolidated accounts.
+We recommend that the investment entity exception is applied at the lowest level in an investment entity group, rather than at the highest level, so that liabilities held in intermediate investment entity subsidiaries are visible at group level.
 (See Appendix 1 paragraph A20). - 5.
 We recommend a review of the disclosure requirement on why an investment entity is classified as such when it does not exhibit the typical characteristics of an investment entity, as it may lead to limited value disclosures.
 (See Appendix 1 paragraph A18). - 6.
 We recommend that IASB reassesses whether the application guidance for identifying investment entities results in appropriate outcomes for certain funds, e.g. real estate funds without an exit strategy, and renewables funds requiring substantial strategic advice and management services.
 (See Appendix 1 paragraph A19).